jurajvitalis/document-straightener/README.md

 6. Plots the result

-7. Saves the straightened images in *output* folder
+7. Saves the straightened image in the *output* folder

 # Built with